jehna/maso/README.md

 #### Example 2

-NPM reports a vulnerability in your web server's version, so sadistic CI declines to approve any pull requests before the issue is fixed.
+NPM reports a vulnerability in your web server's version, so Dependabot automatically creates a new pull request to fix the issue.
+Leverage this and treat Dependabot as a productive member of your team.

-Leverage this and raise a big, red blocker flag in the project tool of your choosing.
-Communicate clearly that the build system prevents any other changes before a potential security fix has been applied.
-In best case you're seen as a professional that takes good security practices seriously.

 ### To wrap up